-To demonstrate the contact inhibition of proliferation, we search for cell divisions using EdU staining of H{PL} state on glass, hard and soft gels (see Fig. 6(a-c)) following the above described protocol.
-To demonstrate the inhibition of locomotion, PIV analysis (vide infra) was performed and shows only slow positional fluctuations of cells (see Fig. 6(d-f)).
+on glass, and hard and soft gels [see Figs. 6(a)-6(c)] following the above-described protocol.
+To demonstrate the inhibition of locomotion, PIV analysis (vide infra) was performed, and it showed only slow positional fluctuations of cells [see Figs. 6(d)-6(f)].